7 Monthly Dividend Stocks to Buy Now

-Headquartered in Kansas City, Missouri, and founded in 1997, EPR Properties is a specialty REIT that invests in commercial properties primarily in the entertainment, recreation and education segments.
+Headquartered in Kansas City, Missouri, and founded in 1997, EPR Properties is a specialty real estate investment trust (REIT) that invests in commercial properties primarily in the entertainment, recreation and education segments.
 While experiencing a pullback like the rest of the markets in December, EPR’s share price dip reversed direction while still nearly 20% above its low from April 2018.
-The share price recovered its December losses before the end of January 2019 and continues to rise.
+The share price recovered its December losses before the end of January 2019 and continues rising.

-With just one dividend cut from $0.84 to $0.65 in 2008 and flat dividend payouts for the entire 2009, the company has hiked its annual dividend amount 18 times in the past two decades.
-Furthermore, the relatively steady asset appreciation and rising dividend income combined for a 48% total return over the past 12 months and a total return of more than 81% over the five-year period.
+With just one dividend cut from $0.84 to $0.65 in 2008 and flat dividend payouts for the entire 2009, the company has hiked its annual dividend amount 18 times at an average annual growth rate oh 6.3% over the last two decades.
+Furthermore, the relatively steady asset appreciation and rising dividend income combined for a 20% total return over the past 12 months and a total return of nearly 90% over the last five years.

 7 Monthly Dividend Stocks to Buy Now: #3